 After clicking Submit, a confirmation page should appear, showing that your message and/or documents have been sent successfully.
 On this page you can make another submission or view responses to your previous messages.

-Once you are finished submitting documents, be certain you have saved your secret codename and then click the Log out button:
+Once you are finished submitting documents, be certain you have saved your secret codename and then click the Log out button.
+You should see the screen below:

 Continuing the Conversation¶

-If you have already submitted a document and would like to check for responses, click the Log in button on the media organization’s Source Interface.
+If you have already submitted a document and would like to check for responses, click the Log in button on the media organization’s SecureDrop page.

 The next page will ask for your secret codename.
 Enter it and click Continue.

 If a journalist has responded, their message will appear on the next page.
-This page also allows you to upload another document or send another message to the journalist.
 Before leaving the page, you should delete any replies.
 In the unlikely event that someone learns your codename, this will ensure that they will not be able to see the previous correspondences you had with journalists.

 After you delete the message from the journalist, make sure you see the below message.